eid-privacy/eid-privacy.github.io/_posts/2025-10-14-crescent-longfellow-showdown.md

 - SD-JWT - might be the easiest, if the field values are at fixed positions, due to hashes and ordering of the fields by the issuer
 ))
 However, longfellow's current effort to support JWT is promising, and could be used in Swiyu.
-(LiGa: please add a sentence or two if the JWT support is found in an article, issue, PR, or the code, together with a link)
+We see that is the existing JWT circuits maintained in the [code](https://github.com/google/longfellow-zk/tree/main/lib/circuits/jwt).
+However, it's still work in progress as stated in the [review by dyne](https://news.dyne.org/longfellow-zero-knowledge-google-zk/).

 ## Crescent
 The Microsoft Crescent solution sacrifies performance to provide support for both mDL and JWT.